JackWarshaw/Jacks-Personal-Work/index.md

 <h3>Udacity Classwork</h3>

 This is the work I compiled for my Udacity nanodegree, AI for Healthcare.
 This includes a Tensorflow based selection system to find the ideal candidates for testing a diabetes drug based on medical files, a segmentation algorithm to ease doctors finding the location and volume of the hippocampus in 3d medical images, and a predictive model for the presence of Pneumonia in x-rays to give greater clinician priority to higher risk patients.
+Samples of my work for this program can be found in the Udacity Work folder for this project on GitHub.